 In today's busy lifestyle, not everyone has time to get to the gym.
 You can build strength and muscle without going to the gym, buying expensive home exercise equipment or even lifting a single weight.
 In fact, many world-class athletes such as Olympic gymnasts use bodyweight exercises as a primary means of building strength.

-Pullups and chinups are functional exercises that build grip strength in your hands and forearms while strengthing your biceps, triceps and shoulders.
+Pull-ups and chin-ups are functional exercises that build grip strength in your hands and forearms while strengthening your biceps, triceps and shoulders.
 Your back and core muscles will also get a workout.
 Portable pullup bars can be purchased inexpensively at any sporting goods store and installed in one of the doorways of your home.

-Plyometrics are explosive, powerful movements that increase strength by putting an intense demand on your muscles.
-Athletes that need to run fast or jump high often use plyometrics to build explosive strength.
+Plyometrics are explosive, powerful movements that increase strength by putting an intense demand on your muscles and are not for fitness novices, according to ACE Fitness.
+Athletes who need to run fast or jump high often use plyometrics to build explosive strength.
 Fitness enthusiasts can use plyometric exercises such as squat jumps, plyo-pushups, alternating lunge jumps and box drills to build strength without using weights.

 Go beyond the basic pushup and try a pushup trio of classic pushups, decline pushups and triceps pushups to build strength throughout your upper body.
 Begin with one set of 20 classic pushups for general upper body conditioning.
 Next, do 20 decline pushups to hit your shoulders.
 Create a decline by propping your feet on a short stool.
 Finally, do 20 triceps pushups to work the back of your arms by placing your hands close together under your shoulders, with your elbows at your sides.
 Complete this rotation three or more times.

 While you are down in pushup position, add in two or three sets of mountain climbers to work your core.
-Beginning in pushup position with a straight line from your knees head to feet, bring your right knee forward towards your chest.
-Return to starting position and bring your left knee towards your chest.
+Beginning in the push-up position with a straight line from your knees head to feet, bring your right knee forward toward your chest.
+Return to starting position and bring your left knee toward your chest.
 Alternate your legs for 30 to 60 seconds for one set.

 Standing calf raises are an effective exercise to sculpt strong calf muscles.
 You can perform these standing on the floor or on the edge of a stair for a more full range of motion.
 Use your calf muscles to lift all of your weight on your toes and slowly back down.
 Do three sets of 20 or more repetitions for maximum results.